LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 The commands *convert byte to word* (`CBW`) and *convert word to doubleword* (`CWD`) convert a *signed* number to a number of the same value but twice the size.
 This is needed to keep the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) format.

+# Logical Commands

+## And (`AND`)

+Bitwise **and** operation.
+The first operand can be a register or a memory address.
+The second operand can be a register, a memory address or a constant.

+The first operand is overwritten with the result.

+### Affected Flags

+- Carry and Overflow: are always reset (0)
+- Zero and Sign: are set according to the result

+## Or (`OR`)

+Bitwise **or** operation.
+The first operand can be a register or a memory address.
+The second operand can be a register, a memory address or a constant.

+The first operand is overwritten with the result.

+### Affected Flags

+- Carry and Overflow: are always reset (0)
+- Zero and Sign: are set according to the result

+## Xor (`XOR`)

+Bitwise **xor** operation.
+The first operand can be a register or a memory address.
+The second operand can be a register, a memory address or a constant.

+The first operand is overwritten with the result.

+### Affected Flags

+- Carry and Overflow: are always reset (0)
+- Zero and Sign: are set according to the result

+## Not (`NOT`)

+Bitwise **not** (inverse) operation.
+The operand can be a register or a memory address.

+The operand is overwritten with the result.

+### Affected Flags

+- **No** flags are changed